-Scholastic probation is lifted after one fall or spring semester in which the student has completed one or more law courses, provided that the student does not receive another F for any law course during that semester and the cumulative GPA is at or above 1.90.
-If the student is not able to raise the cumulative GPA at or above a 1.90 after one fall or spring semester or if they meet the maximum of three grades of F as stated above, the student will be dismissed from the School of Law for failure.
+Academic probation is lifted after one fall or spring semester in which the student has completed one or more law courses and satisfied the requirements of the academic probation policy, provided that the student does not receive a grade of F or two grades of D for law courses during that semester and their cumulative GPA is at or above 2.40.
+If the student does not raise their cumulative GPA to 2.40 or above after one fall or spring semester, the student will continue on academic probation.